 Reforestation Initiative

 This area was primary forest in February of 2011.
-The area was illegally slashed, burned and planted in corn. © 2011 Rob Cahill, San Vicente I, Carcha’, Alta Verapaz
+The area was illegally slashed, burned and planted in corn, San Vicente I, Carcha’, Alta Verapaz

 The Issues